-She argued that the implications “must, at least in part, be the absence of a deep, value-based commitment to respect for law in our society and deep skepticism about the possibility of justice.
+She argued that the implications “must, at least in part, be the absence of a deep, value-based commitment to respect for law in our society and deep scepticism about the possibility of justice.
 The enforcement of unjust laws with the effect of sending hundreds of thousands of people to jail over many years must have weakened any sense that law-breaking or imprisonment are of and in themselves wrongful.”

 She warned that developing respect for the law would take time, and concerted effort.

 South Africa began that process badly, by not holding to account those who were responsible for gross human rights violations under apartheid.
 The promise that amnesty would be offered in exchange for the truth, and that failure to apply for amnesty would result in criminal charges, was simply not kept.